New Search Printable Summary Slide Show Report Error

 Additional Info:

-Showy, Edible, A cob can be considered a multiple fruit that the whole structure comes off as a single unit, but note that the individual fruits or "kernels" never fuse into a single mass (like in a pineapple).
+Showy, Edible, Some consider the corn cob a multiple fruit because the whole structure comes off as a single unit, (even though the individual fruits or "kernels" do not fuse into a single mass

 Bark or Stem Colour: